fabiang/sasl/README.md

 To enable [downgrade protection for SCRAM](https://xmpp.org/extensions/xep-0474.html), you'll need to pass the allowed authentication mechanisms and channel-binding types via options to the factory:

+**Note**: Channel-binding is currently not supported due to limitations of PHP.

 ```php
 $mechanism = $factory->factory('SCRAM-SHA-1', array(
     'authcid'  => 'username',